(Last Updated on : 23/09/2013)

 defeated Barbak Shah who in co-operation with Hussain Shah of Jaunpur fought against him.
 Ibrahim Lodi

-who is said to have been the last great ruler of the Lodi dynasty succeeded Sikandar Lodi.
+who is said to have been the last great ruler of the Lodhi dynasty succeeded Sikandar Lodi.
 He came to the power in 1517 AD.
 His relations with the Afghan nobles became worse and this led to several conflicts with him.
-The discontented Afghan chiefs sent Daulal Khan Lodi to invite Babur
+The discontented Afghan chiefs sent Daulal Khan Lodhi to invite Babur

 .
-With this defeat the Delhi Sultanate was laid to rest.
+With this defeat, Delhi Sultanate was laid to rest.

-The Medieval History of India got a new shape and dynamism with the coming of Babur.
+Medieval history of India got a new shape and dynamism with the coming of Babur.
 This was the beginning of the new era of Mughal rulers.
 Babur who reigned from 1526-30 was the founder of the Mughal Empire in India.
 There was a brief interruption to Mughal rule when Babur`s son Humayun

 (reign - 1530-40) was ousted from Delhi, by Sher Shah

 , an Afghan chieftain.
 The credit goes to the grandson of Babur for extending the Mughal rule by leaps and bounds.
-In the Medieval history of India he was the most significant ruler for his achievements as well as his good administration.
+In medieval history of India he was the most significant ruler for his achievements as well as his good administration.

 (1628-58), his son, ascended the throne next.
-Shah Jahan`s fame rests on the majestic buildings he has left behind - the Taj Mahal
+Shah Jahan`s fame rests on the majestic buildings he has left behind viz. the Taj Mahal

 , the Red Fort

-and the Jama Masjid.
-His successor, Aurangzeb
+and the Jama Masjid

 (reign - 1658-1707) was a brave general and an able administrator.
 However his staunch policies of expanding the empire brought about the fall of the Mughal Empire.

 Medieval history of India is marked by the heritage of efficient rulers, thereby contributing to the country`s richness of heritage and ethnicity.
 This can still be witnessed in the monuments, ancient texts and different art forms that are still existent in the country.